zacboz/map-challenge/README.md

 * Clicking on a state should update _something_ on the screen showing which state was clicked.
 * Don't worry about making it pretty.

 The code you produce may be used on a real website, a redesign of http://teachbanzai.com.
-You will, therefore, be paid $100.00 for your solution, whether or not your solution is chosen.
+You will, therefore, be paid $100.00 for a _working_ solution, whether or not it's chosen.

 ## Help